Experience Overview

 Day 14: Oaxaca

 Take advantage of free time, and opt to learn how to make mole in a cooking class, shop at nearby artisan villages, visit the UNESCO World Heritage site of Mitla, or sample some mezcal at a local distillery - look out for the worm!
-In the evening enjoy a cooking demonstration with a local expert and taste a variety of regional cuisine.
+In the evening enjoy a guided tasting of local favorites.

 Day 15: Oaxaca